Description

 Which means for our asset as example:

-• Compared with the benchmark SPY (122 days) in the period of the last 5 years, the average days under water of 144 days of Hedge Strategy is larger, thus worse.
+• Compared with the benchmark SPY (122 days) in the period of the last 5 years, the average time in days below previous high water mark of 144 days of Hedge Strategy is higher, thus worse.

 Performance (YTD)